tiy-tpa-fee/c6/assignments/design-co/README.md

   ```

   This should automatically happen, but if it doesn't; navigate to [http://localhost:3000](http://localhost:3000) in your browser.
 As you make changes to your code, the development server will automatically refresh this page in real-time.

+  While the development browser is running, it will control your Terminal, to exit it, press `Control-C`.
+You can always start it up again with `npm start`.

 - Using the file browser in your editor, open the files `public/index.html` and `public/screen.css` and mark up and style your document (remember all content goes _inside_ the `<body>` tags).
 Don't worry about the other files in the directory for now, we'll talk about those later, right now, we're mostly concerned with the two files in `public`; `index.html` and `screen.css`.